wootaw/doc-digger/README.md

 ## Basic Usage

-DocDigger is a tool for generating RESTful web API documentation by analyzing block comments.
+DocDigger is a tool for generating RESTful web API documentation by analyzing block comments in source code.
 Below is a simple example showing some of the more common features of DocDigger in documenting parts of the Twitter API that created by Grape.

 ```ruby
 module Twitter